Demetrio (1779): Performance history

 The opera was first performed at the Teatro San Carlo in Naples on 13 August 1779 in honor of the birthday of the queen of Naples, Maria Carolina.
-It was the last of the nine operas composed by Mysliveček for the Teatro San Carlo between the years 1767–1779, more than by any other composer during the same period.
+It was the last of the nine operas composed by Mysliveček for the Teatro San Carlo between the years 1767–1779, a larger number than by any other composer during the same period.
 It was only a modest success, however, and its run was interrupted by an eruption of the volcano Mount Vesuvius.
 The cast was not particularly distinguished for a production at the San Carlo, but it did include the castrato Domenico Bedini, who would later appear in Wolfgang Amadeus Mozart's opera La clemenza di Tito in Prague in 1791.